martijn-cordes/ImSpectR/README.md

 ## Usage

-To run a preloaded test dataset of 22 Vb families of a B6 mouse run:
+To analyze a preloaded test dataset of 22 Vb families of a B6 mouse please run:

 #### Preprocessing